5 Easy Tips to Make Tax Time Less Taxing

 TaxAct / 18 Jan 2018 / Personal Finance

-This year’s tax filing deadline is April 18, 2016.
+This year’s tax time deadline is April 17, 2018.
 To help you prepare, our partner, TaxAct, compiled these effective time and money-saving tips.

 2. Get organized.
-Gather all your tax forms, statements and receipts you will need before you start your taxes.
+Gather all your tax forms, statements, and receipts you will need before you start your taxes.
 You’ll finish your taxes faster and more easily.
-A simple way to make sure you don’t forget anything this year is to use your 2014 return as a reference.
-If you are not sure what you need?
-TaxAct has free tax return checklists you can download at taxact.com/taxchecklist.
+A simple way to make sure you don’t forget anything this year is to use your 2016 return as a reference.

 3. Don’t pay too much to do your taxes.
 In just a few minutes you can compare the top DIY brands but don’t forget to ask these questions.
 How much is their product?
 Does that include the forms you need for your tax situation?
 Does that price include your state income tax return?
 Remember, since you don’t typically pay until you’re ready to file, you can take most online products for a drive.

 Bonus for our blog reader: Save on TaxAct’s individual, partnership and corporate tax filing solutions now at www.taxact.com/ubiquity.

 4. Double check your return for typos.
 Before you e-file, make sure this important information is correct on your return:

 - Birth dates